privacy-scaling-explorations/DefinitelySetup/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

     + *Note* that you can use [p0tion phase2cli](https://github.com/privacy-scaling-explorations/p0tion) as follows to verify that the config file is correct:
         * `phase2cli validate --template $PATH_TO_THE_TEMPLATE`
 - create a directory inside *./ceremonies* and name it with the *prefix* (detailed in the bullet point above).
-- ensure that only these three files were added:
+- ensure that only these files were added:
-    + r1cs
+    + r1cs for each circuit configuration
-    + wasm
+    + wasm for each circuit configuration
     + p0tionConfig.json
 - the destination path of the PR should be either of:
     + main (for production runs)
     + staging (for a test run)
     + development (for a test run using experimental features such as VM verification)

+> Note.
+If your circuit accepts metaparameters, and you desire including multiple parameter combinations in a single ceremony, add one circuit object inside the circuits array (of p0tionConfig.json) for EACH parameters combinations.
+This way, contributors will be able to contribute to the zKeys for all of the required parameters combinations.

 Failing to follow the above instructions, will result in the CI checks failing.
 If all is done accordingly, an administrator will approve and merge your PR and a ceremony will be setup for you.